Condensate formation in a dark state of a driven atom-cavity system

-Finally, we employ the truncated Wigner approximation (TWA) to capture the leading-order quantum effects due to many-body correlations \cite{Polkovnikov2010, Cosme2019, Hans2019,Tuquero2022}.
-The dissipative version of TWA specifically applied to atom-cavity systems includes not only the dissipation due to photons leaking out of the cavity but also the associated fluctuation.
-This method has been successfully used to describe the dynamical effects beyond the mean-field theory \cite{Cosme2019, Kongkhambut2022}.
-Here, we further demonstrate that the observed dark state is indeed a finite momentum condensate by calculating the eigenvalues of the single-particle correlation function at equal time (SPCF), $\langle \Psi(y,z)^\dagger\Psi(y',z') \rangle$ for our full atom-cavity model.
-The SPCF appears in the Penrose-Onsager criterion for condensates in interacting systems and its largest eigenvalue corresponds to the condensate fraction \cite{Penrose1956}.
+Next, we employ the truncated Wigner approximation (TWA) to capture the leading-order quantum effects \cite{Polkovnikov2010, Cosme2019, Hans2019, Tuquero2022}.
+We include not only the dissipation due to photon emission out of the cavity but also the associated fluctuations.
+We further demonstrate that the observed dark state is indeed a finite momentum condensate by calculating the eigenvalues of the single-particle correlation function at equal time, $\langle \Psi(y,z)^\dagger\Psi(y',z') \rangle$ for our full atom-cavity model.
+This appears in the Penrose-Onsager criterion for condensates and its largest eigenvalue corresponds to the condensate fraction \cite{Penrose1956}.
 We denote the eigenvalues as $n_\mathrm{NO}$.
-We show in Fig.~\ref{fig:4}(a) the natural occupations according to our TWA simulations for the same pump protocol as in Fig.~\ref{fig:1}(b).
-When the system enters the SR phase, the condensate fragments manifesting in the reduction of the largest eigenvalue and the corresponding increase of the second largest eigenvalue \cite{Lode2017}.
-The numerical real space density in Fig.~\ref{fig:4}(b) illustrates the SR phase before the driving is switched on and Fig.~\ref{fig:4}(c) illustrates the density pattern of the dark state after the drive, which shows that the symmetry of the order parameter is anti-symmetric with regard to the intensity maxima of the pump lattice.
-In Figs.~\ref{fig:4}(d) and \ref{fig:4}(e), we show the occupations of the three relevant modes during the ramp down of the pump lattice.
-It can be seen in (d) that in the SR phase (prevailing at the dashed vertical line in (a)) all atoms are transferred back into $|\mathrm{NS}\rangle$ during the ramp down, while in (e) after the drive, when predominantly $|\mathrm{DS}\rangle$ is prepared (solid vertical line), its occupation even grows slightly.
-This supports the interpretation that the measurement of the population of the $\{\pm1,\pm1\}\hbar k$ modes after the pump is switched off, is directly linked to the {\it in-situ} occupation of the dark state.
-We note that similar dynamics is also found when starting with a normal homogeneous phase \cite{suppmat}.
-However, we emphasize that photons must be scattered into the cavity first before the dark state can be occupied, as demonstrated in Fig.~\ref{fig:1}(b).
+We show in Fig.~\ref{fig:3}(a) the $n_\mathrm{NO}$ obtained from TWA simulations for the same pump protocol used in Fig.~\ref{fig:2}(b), but without the final ramp-down of the pump wave.
+When the system enters the SR phase (at about $5.2\,$ms), the condensate fragments manifested in the reduction of the largest eigenvalue and the corresponding increase of the second largest eigenvalue \cite{Lode2017}.
+The real-space density $|\Psi(y,z)|^2$ shown in Fig.~\ref{fig:3}(b) illustrates the prevailing SR phase at the time indicated by the dashed gray line, before driving starts at $t=t_0$.
+In Fig.~\ref{fig:3}(c), we show $|\Psi(y,z)|^2$ at the time indicated by the solid gray line, after driving has acted for about $0.6\,$ms, indicating a substantial population of the dark state.
+The zeros (black regions) coincide with the intensity maxima of the pump lattice along the $y$-direction, while there is no significant standing wave potential along the cavity direction.
+The different colors in Fig.~\ref{fig:3}(c) denote opposite phases of $\Psi(y,z)$.
+In Figs.~\ref{fig:3}(d) and \ref{fig:3}(e), we show the occupations of the relevant states as the pump lattice is ramped down at the times indicated by the dashed (d) and solid (e) gray lines.
+It can be seen in Fig.~\ref{fig:3}(d) that for the SR phase (prevailing at the time denoted by the dashed vertical line in Fig.~\ref{fig:3}(a)) practically all atoms are transferred back to the normal state $|\mathrm{N}\rangle$ after the ramp-down.
+On the other hand, for the driven case in Fig.~\ref{fig:3}(e), associated with the time indicated by the solid gray line in (a), the dark state $|\mathrm{D}\rangle$ has the largest occupation at $t=t_\mathrm{ramp}$.
+After the ramp-down, its occupation increases further, forming a long-lived state, compared to the decay time of the SR state.
+These results corroborate that the population of the $\{\pm1,\pm1\}\hbar k$ modes after the pump is adiabatically switched off, is the appropriate observable to quantify the {\it in-situ} occupation of the dark state.